 If you are serious about iPad presenting, then you may have already realized that it makes no sense to attach your iPad to a TV or projector with a cable.
 For one this means that your iPad is physically tied to a location, and you cannot really move around and navigate your content at the same time.
 And also the fact that you miss out on portability, the iPad’s biggest advantage.

 The direction you need to explore is quite obvious as far as Apple is concerned — they would like you to look at their Apple TV device.
 An Apple TV connects to TVs and projectors with the requisite cables.
 Thereafter it creates a wireless connection with your iPad using the built-in AirPlay technology — the rest of this post will explore both Apple TV and AirPlay.

-2nd generation Apple TVs that have no hard disk space (they actually have 8GB of flash disk space, but that is undocumented).
-These are much smaller than 1st generation Apple TVs, and are AirPlay capable making them great to use with iPads.
-Also they are small enough to fit within the palm of your hand and can be easily carried around along with your iPad.
+- 2nd generation Apple TVs that have no hard disk space (they actually have 8GB of flash disk space, but that is undocumented).
+These are much smaller than 1st generation Apple TVs and are AirPlay capable making them great to use with iPads.
+Also, they are small enough to fit in the palm of your hand and can be easily carried around along with your iPad.
 These also include a remote, although the remote is not shown in the picture below.

 Once you connect your Apple TV to a TV or projector, you can then make the TV or projector display anything on your iPad (or an iPhone or an iPod Touch) as long as you have these prerequisites in place:

 - iOS 5 installed on your iPad, iPhone, or iPod Touch — this update adds improved AirPlay capabilities to your iOS devices.